MGreim/ultiboberon/README.md

 they have been at least "inspired" by the ALTO system they had seen at Xerox.
 12. You need a 3 button mouse.
 13. .. and many more..
+14. Only tested with a 1280 x 1024 screen

 #Licenses

+#Licenses
+Copyright: (c) Markus Greim, August 2016
+Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the below copyright notice and this permission notice appear in all copies.

 ##Ultibo
 core is licensed under the GNU Lesser General Public License v2.1 and is